BecksLab/EcologicalNetworksDynamics.jl/README.md

 If the output is `true`, you are good to go.
 Otherwise, you will have to download a newer version of Julia.
 Once you have ensured that Julia is properly installed, you can install the package by running in a Julia terminal

 ```julia
 using Pkg
 Pkg.add("EcologicalNetworksDynamics")
 ```

+> [!TIP]
+> If the package cannot be installed because of incompatible dependencies
+> (for example, if you have already an old package installed that requires old versions of some dependencies),
+> we advise you to create a fresh environment by running
+>
+> ```julia
+> using Pkg
+> Pkg.activate("your_environment_name")
+> Pkg.add("EcologicalNetworksDynamics")
+> ```
+>
+> By doing so, you will avoid conflicts with other packages.

 To check that the package installation went well, create a simple food web with